big-duckie/FabusMod/README.md

 Maybe.
 There are quite a few things that I need to fix first, and quite a bit of polish that needs to be done to make it ready for the public.
 One day it might be ready to release to the public.
 On the upside, if I cannot solve some major game breaking bug, this version is open source, so if anyone else can fix it, they can release it.

-* I am Fabu, and I would like this taken down.
+* I am Fabu/NitsuneNiban, and I would like this taken down.

 Fair enough.
-Email me at bd(at)bigduckie(dot)me, and let me know.
-If you're fine with this staying up, feel free to email me anyways.
-Only Fabu though.
-I DO NOT do tech support through email.
-Issues and bugs go in the issue tracker above.
+Just let me know via an issue.